-Have you ever felt you’re in that Bill Murray film ‘Groundhog Day’ waking up each morning doing the same things, saying the same things, having the same discussions.
-I do, a lot.
-As you know I often question and challenge the effectiveness and usefulness of many things us physios do, and I often take the position that doing less is more.
-That is the adding of passive treatments or adjuncts to the core principles of education and exercise offers little benefit.
-This regularly upsets people and so off we go on another ‘Groundhog day’ debate like I have many times before.
+I often question the effectiveness and usefulness of many things us physios do, and I often take the position that doing less is more.
+I believe that most treatments and adjuncts to the core principles of education and exercise offers little benefit to patients.
+This often upsets people and often I get embroiled in debate, discussion and disagreement around this.

-Now I recently had such a conversation with my good mate Tom Goom after I posted a comment on twitter about how I am seeing more and more people moaning about how they think manual therapy is getting a hard time and a bad reputation, and how I think this is a good thing and how I think the hype and crap that surrounds manual therapy needs to be questioned more often, more robustly, not less.
+I recently had such conversation when I said I am seeing more people moaning about how they think manual therapy is getting a hard time, and how I think this is a good thing and how I think the crap that surrounds manual therapy needs to be questioned more often, not less.

-Now as usual it wasn’t long before a few others joined in on the discussion me and Tom where having, most looking to defend the use of manual therapy, and as usual some soon got frustrated with me and my opinions, if you’re bored witless you could read the full thread here.
-Anyway the discussion went on and on, it went off on a few tangents talking about steroid injections and shockwave therapy, and after about 250 tweets later no one had changed their views or opinions and nothing had been achieved or resolved.
+Now it wasn’t long before a few others joined the discussion with most looking to defend the use of manual therapy, and as usual some got frustrated with me and my opinions, if you’re bored witless you could read the full thread here.
+Anyway the discussion went on, and it went off on a few tangents talking about steroid injections and shockwave therapy, and after about 250 tweets later no one had changed their views or opinions and nothing had been resolved.

-Anyway back to thr point at issue, I am quite comfortable doing very ‘little’ with most of my patients, preferring to stick with the core principles of giving good advice and education, encouraging moment and then loading it.
+Anyway back to the point in issue, I am now quite comfortable in doing very ‘little’ with most of my patients, preferring to stick with the core principles of physio by giving advice and education, encouraging moment and then loading it.

 Its so clean, simple and beautiful it makes me weep just looking at it…

-Try NOT doing some things and then tell me its fucking easy or lazy!
+Try NOT doing some things and then tell me its fucking easy!

-I do understand that at times strong patient expectations are to be respected.
-When a patient believes something will work, it will work (ref).
-But this doesn’t mean I will just do what a patient wants or expects, sometimes a satisfied patient isn’t a healthy patient (ref).
+I do understand that at times strong patient expectations are to be respected and that when a patient believes something will work, it will work (ref).
+But this doesn’t mean we should do what a patient wants or expects, as sometimes a satisfied patient isn’t a healthy patient (ref).

-However, not many patients die from a bit of massage or a corticosteroid injection, and so if there is no clear risk or detriment to a patient, I will use an injection or some manual therapy from time to time if a patients expectations are high.
-But just because I use these techniques occasionally doesn’t stop me questioning or challenging the effectiveness or usefulness of them, as well as highlighting the often over looked negative aspects of these treatments.
+However, lets be honest not many patients die from a bit of massage or a injection, and so if there is no clear risk or detriment to a patient, some manual therapy or an injection from time to time isn’t the worst thing to do.
+But we shouldn’t stop questioning or challenging the effectiveness or usefulness of these things, as well as highlighting the often over looked negative aspects of these treatments.

 I think its essential that as a profession we are more critical and skeptical of all we do, in particular with the things described as adjuncts.
 Things such as manual therapy, taping, electrotherapy, and all the needle therapy’s such as acupuncture, dry needling, steroid, PRP, scelerosing, or stem cell injections.
 Do any of these things actually do anything of any significance, are they worth the time, money, and resources, but more importantly do they have any negative effects.

-So lets first look at corticosteroid injections which was brought up in this recent debate by some.
-Well these have been shown to have deleterious effects on tendons (ref, ref, ref), and although they may offer short term benefit in lateral elbow pain, they have been shown to offer no added benefit in the long term and may actually be detrimental (ref).
+Lets first look at corticosteroid injections which have been shown to have deleterious effects on tendons (ref, ref, ref), and although they may offer short term benefit in lateral elbow pain, they have been shown to offer no added benefit in the long term and may actually be detrimental (ref).
 Finally a common justification for these injections is that they can help patients do their exercises more often or better also appears to be questionable (ref).

-Next lets look at manual therapy.
-Well there appears to be no benefit for for spinal manipulation in chronic low back pain (ref) or acute low back pain over sham or inert interventions as an adjunct (ref).
+Next lets look at manual therapy which has been shown to offer no benefit in chronic low back pain (ref) or acute low back pain over sham or inert interventions (ref).
 It appears there is no benefit of one type of manual therapy over another (ref).
-And adding manual therapy to exercises doesn’t always improve outcomes (ref).
+And adding manual therapy to exercises doesn’t improve outcomes (ref).
 Finally manual therapy could reinforce to our patients that their pain is tissue or structural based and that its needs to be reduced or modified or that its harmful or damaging (ref).

-In my opinion manual therapy may actually be the reason why we have seen very little improvement in the prevalence of back pain globally over the past decade.
+In my opinion manual therapy may actually be one of the reasons why we have seen very little improvement in the prevalence of back pain globally over the past decade.
 The constant desire by patients and clinicians to reduce pain with medications, injections, and manual therapy, may actually be reinforcing negative beliefs and causing people to become less resilient, less robust, and less tolerant to pain.

 Lets do a little thought experiment.
 Lets pretend that the healthcare system you work for is struggling with funds and resources.
 That it is over whelmed with demand and under staffed.
-Lets pretend that you as a physio have around 3 or 4 30 minute sessions to make a difference to someone who has had pain for 6 months, who is confused and worried about what is going on, who is afraid of making things worse, who is fearful to move, who has a million questions.
+Lets pretend that you as a physio have just 6 x 30 minute sessions to make a difference to someone who has had pain for 6 months, who is confused and worried about what is going on, who is afraid of making things worse, who is fearful to move, who has a million questions.
 What would you do?
 What would you prioritise as essential in your limited time and resources?
 What if a patient was paying themselves, would this change anything?

 I work in both a struggling healthcare system and private practice where patients pay for my time.
 For me it doesn’t matter where I am working, its still the same.
 I always prioritise advice and education, encouraging movement, and loading it, this leaves little to no time for anything else.